 difficult to itemize how I use sociology in my day-to-day work environment, because what I

-consequences of human behavior in various cultural contexts.
-Sociologists examine social
+social causes and consequences of human behavior in various cultural contexts.

-behavior in families, groups, organizations, communities, and whole societies.
+Sociologists examine social behavior in families, groups, organizations, communities, and

-Sociologists also study the increasing complexities of connections among cultures and
+whole societies.
+Sociologists also study the increasing complexities of connections among

-societies today.
-Sociological knowledge and methods of study can be applied toward
+cultures and societies today.
+Sociological knowledge and methods of study can be applied

-understanding many issues and in many work and civic environments.
-Whether as a paid
+toward understanding many issues and in many work and civic environments.
+Whether as a

-employee, a volunteer or a citizen activist, the sociological perspective is valued in
+paid employee, a volunteer or a citizen activist, the sociological perspective is valued

-business, health, social service, criminal justice, law, media, and government sectors of
+in business, health, social service, criminal justice, law, media, and government sectors

 The sociology major prepares graduates for entry-level positions in social service